 The tongkat ali market is difficult anyway, because it is crowded with scammers and frauds.
 Our company, Sumatra Pasak Bumi, has been the inventor of 1:200 extract, using our own production process.
 Alas, we are primarily a sourcing and production company, not a retail outfit.
 Thus, we have attractive wholesale discounts by any standard, and up to now, some 90 percent of our output goes to wholesale buyers.
 But we sell a genuine product, and most of our expenses are in manual sourcing in forests, and therefore, our prices cannot be as cheap as that for Chinese factories for synthetic powders.
 Our distributors typically calculate with a markup of about 20 percent, which is a justified margin.

 But some Internet marketers who have been retailing our products over the past two decades have fallen to the get-rich-quick lure.
 Instead of continuing to offer our genuine tongkat ali product, they switch to cheap tribulus terrestris powder while all along claiming to sell tongkat ali 1:200 extract.
-Or they just buy white stearic acid powder enriched with illegal sildenafil analogues from Chinese garage laboratories.
+Or they just buy white stearic acid powder enriched with illegal phosphodiesterase inhibitor analogues from Chinese garage laboratories.
 Such fake medications are usually channeled to the West via Singapore, which is unique in that anything sold as dietary supplements does not need pre-distribution approval from the government, even when in fact, these “dietary supplements” are concoctions build around bootleg prescription drugs.

 The Singaporean health authorities know about this but do nothing but issues warnings.
 Merchandise is not removed from shelves, as this would hurt business.
 They sure know how to get rich in Singapore, having risen to be the world’s richest country by some statistics.
 The Singaporean government also enjoys democratic support to an extent found nowhere else in the world.
 Their paramount guideline is: Let’s all get rich together!